hopeshigh/testing_in_elixir/chapter_4/README.md

 This repo is an accompaniment to the blog found at:
 [Testing in Elixir: Chapter 4]()

-This chapter focuses on testing Processes, the much overlooked yet incredibly important aspect of Elixir
+This chapter focuses on testing Processes, a fundamental part of Elixir.

 ## Installation